julianeugarten/julianeugarten/publications.md

 - Review of Ebony Elizabeth Thomas’ *The Dark Fantastic: Race and the Imagination from Harry Potter to The Hunger Games* (2021)
 [Participations Journal of Audience & Reception Studies, 18.1](https://www.participations.org/18-01-29-neugarten.pdf).

+### Teaching
+- In the fall semester of 2023, I am teaching two seminar groups in *Data Culture* in the BA Arts and Culture Studies at Radboud University.

+### Awards and Fellowships
+- Transnational Access Fellowship (2023) in the project [CLS Infra: Computational Literary Studies Infrastructure](https://clsinfra.io/opportunities/tnafellowships/).
+I will conduct my one-month fellowship project, *Catching Feelings: Aspect-Based Sentiment Analysis for Fanfiction about Greek Myth*, at the [Ghent Center for Digital Humanities](https://www.ghentcdh.ugent.be/) in the spring of 2024.

+- Royal Dutch Academy of Sciences Eductation Award (2014) for the project *The Jane Austen Novel*.

 ## Academic Service
 - Since February 2023, I am a member of the editorial board of the [Digital Humanities Benelux Journal](https://journal.dhbenelux.org/).